ComposableFi/composable/docs/docs/parachains/picasso/governance.md

 ### Community Proposals

-Any token holder has the ability to initiate a proposal for a vote from the entire community by locking up a minimum deposit of 100 PICA for a certain period.
+Any token holder has the ability to initiate a proposal for a vote from the entire community by locking up a minimum deposit of 100 PICA for a certain period and posting a vote on our governance forum.
 Other token holders can endorse proposals by locking up a matching deposit.
 The proposal with the highest amount of bonded PICA will be passed as a referendum in the next voting cycle.
 There can be a maximum of 100 community proposals in the queue at a given time.